-Anthony Adinolfi is CIO at Adjusters International Pacific Northwest.
-AIPNW is the premier disaster recovery consulting organization.
-Based in Seattle, WA with nine offices representing commercial and residential clients across the United States and Canada.
-As Chief Information Officer, Anthony is responsible for the management of technical resources, development, security and budgeting.
-Additionally, Anthony is responsible for policy and process improvement – streamlining all aspects of the technical infrastructure at Adjusters International.
+Anthony Adinolfi is the principal consultant behind Technobabble Consulting and CIO at Adjusters International Pacific Northwest (a nationally recognized business, specializing in public insurance adjusting and disaster recovery).
+As Chief Information Officer, Anthony is responsible for the management of technical resources, development, information security and strategy.
+Additionally, Anthony is responsible for policy and process improvement – streamlining all aspects of the infrastructure at AIPNW.

-Anthony brings more than a decade of technical experience from both the legal and startup industries, and holds certifications in the Lean Six Sigma and ITIL methodologies.
+Anthony brings more than a decade of technical experience from AMLAW Top 100 and 200 firms like K&L Gates LLP and Davis Wright Tremaine, and holds certifications in the Lean Six Sigma and ITIL methodologies.
 Anthony’s service as a Paratrooper in the U.S. Army’s elite 82nd Airborne Division has prepared him to tackle the most complex and stressful of situations with confidence, composure and efficiency.
-His volunteer work with the Snohomish County Helicopter Rescue Team and Snohomish County Search and Rescue has given him the ability to handle high-stress situations with an unparalleled level of compassion for those that have suffered losses of life and property.
+His volunteer work with the Snohomish County Helicopter Rescue Team and Snohomish County Search and Rescue has further built on his ability to handle high-stress situations with an unparalleled level of compassion for those that have suffered loss of life and property.

-Anthony is the primary contributor for the blog, Technobabble.
-He also contributes to several industry leading technology forums, including the International Legal Technology Association (ILTA).
+Anthony is the primary contributor for the blog Technobabble and contributes to several industry leading technology forums, including the International Legal Technology Association (ILTA).